 Invoice No: You need to enter the Invoice number of the issued against the supply made to your customer.

-With the help of unified numbering of invoice, it becomes easier for you to identify missing invoices etc.
+With the help of a unified numbering of the invoice, it becomes easier for you to identify missing invoices, etc.

 Invoice Date: Date on which the sale was made and invoice was issued.